shuki/waterproof/README.md

 waterproof
 ==========

-A system for managing water usage and charges
+A system for managing water usage and charges.